cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

   total: "0"
 ```

 Correct.
 You made it possible to wager any token.
-That includes IBC ones.
+That includes IBC tokens.

 ## Next up

-In the [next section](./migration.md) you will learn how to conduct chain upgrades through migrations.
+In the [next section](./migration.md), you will learn how to conduct chain upgrades through migrations.